jmaczan/mlp-classifier/README.md

 ### Forward propagation

+It is a training process for a network.
 It consists of the following steps:
 1. Multiply each input feature and randomly generated corresponding weight of the first layer, sum them up and add the bias
 2. Use this result as an input to activation function
 3. Use the output from activation function as a features for the next weights and repeat this step until the last layer